How to Make Sourdough Bread | Beginner Sourdough Recipe (No-Fail Method!)

 Sourdough Tools and Equipment

-Like any hobby, it is REALLY easy to get carried away and overspend on a bunch of tools you don’t really need.
-When I first started I used an old ceramic mixing bowl, a ramen bowl lined with a kitchen towel, a knife and an old dutch oven.
-Over the years I have levelled up my game and now have a well-equipped kitchen.
+Like any hobby, it is really easy to get carried away and overspend on tools you don’t actually need.
+When I first started baking sourdough, my setup was as basic as it gets—an old ceramic mixing bowl, a ramen bowl lined with a kitchen towel, a knife, and a secondhand Dutch oven.
+But as I got more serious, my house slowly turned into a full-fledged bakery, with bannetons stacked on shelves, bulk fermentation tubs filling the fridge, and flour dusting every surface.

 Beginner Sourdough Dough Schedule